- Academic Affairs

 If you both decide that group counseling would be a good fit for you, your clinician will provide you with information about the times, dates, and location of the group counseling sessions.

 Group counseling sessions vary depending on the type of group.
 Group members meet with the group facilitator(s) in a private group room and sit in a circle.
 Group facilitators make every effort to keep group membership consistent.
 However, occasionally a new group member may join or an old group member may leave the group.

-Most groups meet from 1.5 hours once a week for a set number of weeks.
-It is important to attend group consistently and stay for the entire group to receive the maximum benefit.
+Most groups meet for 1 1/2 hours once a week for a set number of weeks.
+It is important to attend group consistently and stay for the entire session to receive the maximum benefit.
 If you are unable to attend group regularly, please talk with the group facilitator about other options for counseling.

 Discuss whatever problems brought you to the counseling center or those that you are currently experiencing.
 It is important to let group members know how you are feeling and whether you want support or feedback from them or whether you just want to share your experience.

 Give support and feedback to other group members when they share their problems or concerns.
 Even if you have not experienced the exact same problem, you can help by giving your support and understanding.